Serve > Fundraising > Preferred Charities

 the Halo Awards program and Day of Play at pro-social.nick.com or nick.com/thebighelp.

-.
-Now in its 36th year, HTFG serves children age 9–14 by helping them get active and develop healthy lifestyles.
+Key Club International welcomes The Hershey Company as a Key Club co-sponsor—with a focus on engaging Key Club members with Hershey’s Track & Field Games.
+Now in its 35th year, HTFG serves children age 9–14 by helping them get active and develop healthy lifestyles.
 More than 10 million kids in the United States and Canada have participated in HTFG.

 Children’s Miracle Network Hospitals